Use the Operator Compliance Risk Score (OCRS) system

 How the base score is worked out

-This diagram shows how the ‘base score’ is worked out and how the band you’re in is decided.
+This diagram shows how the ‘base score’ is worked out and how your band is decided.

 No scores on OCRS